 This breed of dogs has the fewest health problems of all breeds.
-With proper care Siberian huskies can live healthy full and active lives of between twelve to fifteen years.
+Siberian huskies can live healthy, full, and active lives of between twelve to fifteen years with proper care.
 Their health issues are mostly genetic, meaning they are inheritable from their parent and their family lines.
-The two major areas of concern when it comes to Siberian husky health problems are hip dysplasia and inheritable eye disease.
+The two major areas of concern for Siberian husky health problems are hip dysplasia and inheritable eye disease.

 Treatments and corrective surgeries of the Siberian husky health problems that involve eye problems are very expensive.
 The best thing is to avoid these eye health problems where they can be avoided and get the problems detected early before they become too advanced requiring comprehensive treatment which is more costly.
 When you have a Siberian husky, yearly eye checkups are a must.

-Most Siberian huskies are all round healthy and do not require that much frequent visits to the vet.
-In fact huskies are among the healthiest dogs.
+Most Siberian huskies are all-round healthy and do not require that many frequent visits to the vet.
+In fact, huskies are among the healthiest dogs.
 Nevertheless, before you get a Siberian husky it is important to find out from your breeder if there have been any health problems in your Siberian husky’s family line.
 This way you may avoid Siberian husky health problems and probably opt for another husky.